Conflict Resolution and Investigations

 Book an appointment

-If you’re ready to discuss your experience and concerns, please connect with Rebecca Pappas, Conflict Resolution and Investigations Assistant, to book an intake appointment:
+If you’re ready to discuss your experience and concerns, please connect with Rebecca Pappas, Conflict Resolution and Investigations Administrator, to book an intake appointment:

 During the appointment, you’ll have an opportunity to explain what you’ve experienced, what your concerns are, ask questions and gather information about what process options you’ll have if you decide you want to move forward with us to resolve your concerns.